SpiddyBoy/ignition-postgres-architecture-template/README.md

     docker-compose pull && docker-compose up -d
     ```

-10. In a web browser, access the gateway at `http://localhost/` (No port is required, since the template is using port 80)
+10. Whether or not you are using Traefik, you can access the gateway at [http://localhost:9080/](http://localhost:9080/)

-11. If using traefik, access the gateway at `http://<project-name>.localtest.me`
+11. If you are using Traefik, you can also access the gateway at `http://<desired-address>.localtest.me`

 ___